grouparoo/app-example-porter/README.md

 ## Deployment Steps

-1. Configure a new GCE project for Grouparoo, or choose an existing one
+1. Configure a new GCP project for Grouparoo, or choose an existing one
 2. Create the Grouparoo Database

    - Choose `Postgres CLoud SQL`